NXTECHSOFTWARES/doctors-care-app/README.md

 # doctors_care

-A Innovative Flutter App for private Clinics available around the country.
+An Innovative Flutter App for private Clinics available around the country.